cashapp/cloner/README.md

 Writes checkpoints to a checkpoint table in the target.
 Restarts from the checkpoint if present.

 Does not currently support DDL.
+If you need to do DDL then stop replication and delete the checkpoint row, run the DDL, then restart replication and run another consistent clone to repair.

 ## Determine end to end replication lag